Part of Cedar Breaks National Monument

 Don't Move Firewood: Help protect our forests!
 Prevent the spread of tree-killing pests by obtaining firewood at or near your destination and burning it on-site.

-Do not pick flowers or plants.
-All animals, rocks and plants are protected by federal law and must be left undisturbed.
+RESOURCE PROTECTION: Please stay on designated trails to help protect meadows and wildflowers.
+Do not pick or disturb plants.
+All plants, animals, and natural features are protected by federal law and must be left undisturbed.

 <p><strong>Routes to Cedar Breaks National Monument</strong><br><br><strong>Traveling south on I-15:</strong><br>Take exit 78 to Parowan<br>Travel south on Main Street for 1.3 miles<br>Turn left onto E. Center Street.
 Travel 0.3 Miles<br>Turn right onto Utah Highway 143 East<br>Continue approximately 15 miles to Cedar Breaks National Monument<br><br><strong>Traveling north on I-15:</strong><br>Take exit 57 to Cedar City<br>Travel north on Main Street for 2.2 miles<br>Turn right onto E Center Street/Utah Highway 14<br>Continue east on Utah Highway 14 for approximately 18 miles<br>Turn left onto Utah Highway 148 and continue 4 miles to Cedar Breaks National Monument<br><br><strong>Traveling south on U.S. Highway 89:</strong><br>At Panguitch, turn right onto Utah Highway 143 West<br>Continue west for approximately 32 miles to Cedar Breaks National Monument<br>Traveling north on U.S. Highway 89:<br>At Long Valley Junction, turn left onto Utah Highway 14 West<br>Continue west for approximately 23 miles<br>Turn right onto Utah Highway 148 and continue 4 miles to Cedar Breaks National Monument<br><br><strong>From Bryce Canyon National Park: (60 miles)</strong><br>Travel west on Utah Highway 12 for 13.6 miles<br>Turn right onto U.S. Highway 89 and continue north for 6.9 miles to Panguitch<br>At Panguitch, turn right onto Utah Highway 143 West<br>Continue west for approximately 32 miles to Cedar Breaks National Monument<br>or<br><strong>Alternate route:</strong><br>Travel south on U.S. Highway 89 and take Utah Highway 14 West.<br>Continue west for 23 miles.<br>Turn right onto Utah Highway 148 and continue 4 miles to Cedar Breaks National Monument.
 (72 miles)<br><br><strong>From Zion National Park, Springdale: (79 miles)</strong><br>Travel east on Utah Highway 9 for approximately 23 miles<br>Turn right on U.S. Highway 89<br>Continue north for 23 miles and turn left on Utah Highway 14<br>Continue west on Utah Highway 14 for 23 miles<br>Turn right onto Utah Highway 148 and continue 4 miles to Cedar Breaks National Monument<br><br><strong>From Zion National Park, Kolob Canyons: (45 miles)</strong><br>Travel north on I-15 and take exit 57 to Cedar City<br>Travel north on Main Street for 2.2 miles<br>Turn right onto E Center Street/Utah Highway 14<br>Continue east on Utah Highway 14 for approximately 18 miles<br>Turn left onto Utah Highway 148 and continue 4 miles to Cedar Breaks National Monument</p>